Mohamed-Emad126/HandinHand/README.md

 Before i work on this project my knowledge in android is:(RecyclerView, Room, SQLite).

 And after we completed the project i'd love to mention my knowledge now and what i could do with it:
--Retrofit (I can Deal with requests, responses, Headers, Upload files to the server and Download files from the server).
+- Retrofit (I can Deal with requests, responses, Headers, Upload files to the server and Download files from the server).
 - ViewModel and LiveData (i can deal with MVVM very well and now i read about Repository design pattern to use it with MVVM).
 - WorkManager.
 - Ask the permissions as [best practices guidlines](https://developer.android.com/training/permissions/usage-notes)